vanderstack/Alpine-Docker-ISO/README.md

-# AlpDock
+# Alpine Docker ISO
 Alpine Linux with docker preinstalled (Live Image)

-AlpDock includes only minimum amount of software needed to run Docker and SSH server.
+### Building an ISO
+Pushing a new tag triggers GitHub actions to build a new ISO and attach it to a draft release.

+### Managing repository ISOs
+Actions exist to List Github Artifacts or Delete GitHub Artifact by ID.

 ### Root account
 The root account does not have a password.
-To set it, type `passwd`.
+To set it log in as root and type `passwd`.

 ### Networking
 DHCP is enabled on eth0.
 To configure other interfaces run `setup-interfaces` and then `service networking restart` to apply settings.

 ### SSH
-By default, it is not possible to log into the root account via ssh: use `linux` account (pass: `linux`)
+By default, it is not possible to log into the root account via ssh: use account `vanderstack`.

-### Portainer
+### Docker-Compose
-Type `alpdock-run-portainer` to run Portainer.
-You can log into your Portainer Server by opening a web browser and going to:
-https://localhost:9443 (Replace localhost with the relevant IP address)
+On startup docker is automatically started
+On startup docker-compose.yml is pulled from VanderStack/vanderstack-docker-server/ and automatically started once docker is available